-The primary objective of the Video Records Committee is to record for posterity, interviews of emeriti/ae and distinguished retired members of the UC Davis campus.
-Additional information, including the current Charge and committee members can be found on the Standing Committees > Video Records Committee page.
+The primary objective of the Video Records Committee is to record for posterity, interviews of emeriti and distinguished retired members of the UC Davis community, thus providing a historical record of the individual’s career particularly as it relates to the history of the campus and its academic units.